Duke-Jones/ED-IBE/README.md

 * EDDN interface

 **known problems:**
-* don't install the program with a space in the data path (solution is in progress)
+* don't install the program in a directory with spaces in it (solution is in progress)

 **Installation:**
 Get the latest release from